szigony/dubbR/README.md

   - None of the tables have headers.
   - Creating a tibble for characters:
     - Remove empty rows, keep only the **distinct** characters.
+    - Unnamed characters appear in the scripts as "Férfi X" or "Nő Y", these are removed, as none of them are addressed this way in the shows.
     - Add the `dub_id`.
   - Creating a tibble for the text:
     - Remove empty rows, and add the `dub_id`.